 Failing to Address Sexual Assault Complaints Can Create a Heightened Risk of Assault on Campus

 University Title IX violations can involve discrimination against students both before and after sexual assaults.
-When a student reports a sexual assault and the university ignores the problem, the student may have a Title IX violation after the assault.
+When you report a sexual assault and the university ignores the problem, you may have a Title IX violation after the assault.

 However, if the school fails to act and the perpetrator assaults another victim, then the school may have violated Title IX even before the assault took place by creating a heightened risk of sexual assault by failing to take action for a known problem.

 For example, in a Title IX lawsuit against Baylor University, 10 female students were sexually assaulted by another student.
 Each victim reported the assault and claims the university acted with deliberate indifference.
 The effect of repeated indifference had a reported effect of making students not want to come forward and report sexual violence when the school was not doing anything about punishing the accused students.6

 The victims claimed the university permitted a “campus condition rife with sexual assault.”
 The way the university handled the complaints discouraged others from reporting sexual assault.
 The victims alleged this pattern increased the risk of sexual violence against the victims and other students at the university.7

 If you report sexual assault to college officials through a formal process, the school is generally required to investigate the complaint and take any necessary action.
 Title IX provides you must have an equal opportunity for education that is free from

 - sexual violence.